 According to Olabisi Akinkugbe “it has, indeed, been asserted that good faith is devoid of any precise definition.
 The imprecision of the good faith concept speaks more to its broad and diverse application in the law of contract, than a limitation per se.”

 In Blaid Construction’s case cited above, Access Bank continued to place a PND even while the valid order of court had expired.
 In another instance, a mainstream commercial bank had placed a PND on a settlement account of a financial technology (fin tech) company duly regulated by Central Bank of Nigeria (CBN) as a payment facilitator.

 The bank placed PND on the fin tech’s account on the order of an Upper Area Court in Zuba.
 When the fin tech requested the bank to forward to it the order of court to enable it approach the Nigerian police and the upper area court, the bank, initially, refused on the ground of confidentiality.

-When the bank in the specific instance above placed PND on the account it had breached its duties of care and good faith to the customer.
-The bank’s duty of good faith, in our review, required the bank to notify the customer of pendency of the court order – especially, in view of its customer’s nature of business.
+When the bank in the specific instance above placed PND in the account it had breached its duties of care and good faith to the customer.
+The bank’s duty of good faith, in our review, required the bank to notify the customer of the pendency of the court order – especially in view of the customer’s nature of business.